 The expert GP said that many doctors would be unaware of the need for monitoring and that it was probably rarely done in practice.
-However, he accepted that when prescribing an unfamiliar drug, a GP would need to consult guidance published by the Health Products Regulatory Authority.
+However, he accepted that when prescribing an unfamiliar drug, a GP would need to reference relevant guidance.

-Medical Protection served a letter of response rigorously defending Dr W's actions, pointing out that he had seen Mrs D early in her clinical course, had documented a very thorough history and examination and made a reasonable initial management plan.
+Medical Protection served a response rigorously defending Dr W's actions, pointing out that he had seen Mrs D early in her clinical course, had documented a very thorough history and examination and made a reasonable initial management plan.
 As a result of this, the case against Dr W was dropped.
 However, the practice partners, who were members of another medical defence organisation, faced a claim regarding the alleged lack of a practice system for monitoring for lung and liver complications in patients on long-term nitrofurantoin.
 This claim was settled with no contribution sought from Medical Protection.

 - Detailed contemporaneous notes assist in defending cases.
-GPs should document a thorough history and examination, including any negative findings.

-- Medical Protection sees a number of claims regarding inadequate monitoring of long-term nitrofurantoin with patients developing hepatic or pulmonary complications.
-Many claims relate to inadequate practice systems for monitoring.
+GPs should document a thorough history and examination, including any negative findings. - Medical Protection sees a number of claims regarding inadequate monitoring of long-term nitrofurantoin with patients developing hepatic or pulmonary - complications.
+Many claims relate to inadequate practice systems for monitoring. - Expert opinion sought on these claims advises that guidance for monitoring should be followed. - To screen for hepatic complications, repeat prescribing of nitrofurantoin should generate liver function tests (LFTs), at least six monthly. - To screen for pulmonary complications such as pulmonary fibrosis, doctors should advise patients starting on nitrofurantoin to attend urgently if they develop breathing problems.
+They could be reviewed for respiratory symptoms at the points of taking LFTs at least six monthly, with consideration of more frequent monitoring.

-- Nitrofurantoin can cause hepatic

-reactions including cholestatic jaundice

-and chronic active hepatitis.
-Fatalities

-have been reported and treatment

-should be stopped at the first sign of

-hepatotoxicity.
-For long-term treatment,

-patients should be closely monitored

-for signs of hepatotoxicity.
-To screen

-for pulmonary complications such as

-pulmonary fibrosis, doctors should advise

-patients starting on nitrofurantoin to

-attend urgently if they develop breathing

-problems.
-Close monitoring of the

-pulmonary condition of patients receiving

-long-term therapy is warranted.